 Predestination is clearly taught in scripture (see above links).
-God decided who be would become a Christian before He created us.
-He chose us!
+God decided who would become a Christian before He created us.
+He chose everyone who would believe in Christ!
 But scripture also teaches that we choose.
-Scripture teaches that God decided and we also decided.
-We both decide.
+John 3:16 says that whosoever believes escapes eternal punishment and gain eternal life.
+We are told that all who receive Christ become a Christian, yet it is God who causes us to receive Christ (John 1:12).
+Scripture teaches that God decided and we also decide.
 How can both be true?
-Only God has that answer.
-1 Timothy 2:3-4 does not include “all” of the world.

-These two appear to be in conflict.
-The truth is, we do not understand some things in scripture such as God being a Trinity, the virgin birth, God becoming a man, Jesus living His life as the God-man, how both the Holy Spirit and a human write scripture, or how “work out your own salvation with fear and trembling; for it is God who works in you,” for example.
+John 6:37, 44, 65; 1 Timothy 2:3-4 and 2 Peter 3:9 appear to be in conflict.
+The truth is we cannot understand some things in scripture such as God being a Trinity, the virgin birth, God becoming the God-man and Jesus living His life as the God-man, for example.
 Yet, we believe these truths.
 But when we come to this predestination and limited/unlimited atonement, we really struggle.
 Why?

-We choose and God has already chosen.
-God warns us to believe in Jesus.
-He commands us to believe.
+We choose Christ as our Savior and Lord because God the Father has already chosen us.
+Yet, He commands us to believe.

-And this is His commandment, that we believe in the name of His Son Jesus Christ, and love one another, just as He commanded us.
-(NASB) 1 John 3:23
+This is His commandment, that we believe in the name of His Son Jesus Christ, and love one another, just as He commanded us.
+1 John 3:23 (NASB)

 This implies we have a decision to make and Romans 10:13 says, “WHOEVER WILL CALL UPON THE NAME OF THE LORD WILL BE SAVED.”
 To provide balance, we should also ask ourselves, “How significant is my role?”